-The Authority will focus on implementation of its new 3 year Strategic Plan for FY 2019-2021, included as Exhibit E. All activities are expected to be consistent with the Fiscal Year 2019 operating budget, included as Exhibit F.
+The Authority will continue to focus on implementation of its Strategic Plan for FY 2019-2021, included as Exhibit E. All activities are expected to be consistent with the Fiscal Year 2020 operating budget, included as Exhibit F.

-Payments in Excess of \$5,000 (excluding loans for education and scholarship funding):
+Payments in Excess of \$5,000 (excluding scholarship funding and education loans):

-Services and Account Disbursements in Excess of \$5,000 Fiscal Year End June 30, 2018
+Services and Account Disbursements in Excess of \$5,000 Fiscal Year End June 30, 2019